nllpw/nllpw-org-gatsby/src/pages/about.md

 In 2022, the NLLP Workshop was collocated with EMNLP and once more took place in hybrid form, both with online participation and in-person attendance in Abu Dhabi, United Arab Emirates.

+In 2023, the NLLP Workshop was collocated with EMNLP allowing for hybrid participation, both with online participation and in-person attendance in Singapore.